 The new lifts have a much greater energy efficiency of, what we estimate to be, between 50% and 70%.
 They are now weatherproof and run much quieter and smoother than the existing lifts.

-Lastly, the maintenance costs for the new lifts would be considerably reduced.
+Lastly, the maintenance costs for the new lifts are considerably reduced.